QueryClick/lunch-and-learn/session-two/README.md

 1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 2. [Node.js](https://nodejs.org/en/download)

 You can verify these are installed by opening your terminal and typing `git -v` for Git, and `node -v` for Node.js.
+This will tell you the softwares version.

 **Installing Git:**
 https://www.atlassian.com/git/tutorials/install-git